pixelblot/pixelblot.github.io/4_team.md

 				<header class="major">
 					<h3>Prof. David Whitney</h3>
 				</header>
 				<p>David Whitney is a cognitive neuroscientist and professor of psychology at the University of California Berkeley.
-David's work on perception, attention, and action is foundational in translating cognitive neuroscience into innovative mental health technologies.</p>
+David's work on perception, attention, and action is foundational in translating cognitive neuroscience into innovative tools for decision making in medicine and economics.</p>
 				<ul class="actions">
 					<li><a href="https://cogsci.berkeley.edu/people/faculty-director" class="button">Learn more</a></li>
 				</ul>